 Chidamabaram Nataraja Temple, Tamil Nadu

-Also known as Thillai Nataraja Temple, the Chidambaram Natrajar Temple is a historic Shiva Temple in South India which is considered as one of the Panch Bhuta Sthlams.
-This old temple has been renovated over the period of time by different dynasties like Pandyas, Cholas, Cheras, Pallavas and Vijayanagara who ruled over this region, thus leaving the mark of their unique architectural style.
+Also known as Thillai Nataraja Temple, the Chidambaram Natraj Temple is a historic Shiva Temple in South India which is considered as one of the Panch Bhuta Sthlams.
+This old temple has been renovated over the period of time by different dynasties like Pandyas, Cholas, Cheras, Pallavas, and Vijayanagara who ruled over this region, thus leaving the mark of their unique architectural style.
 The layout of the temple is unique and is full of different philosophical meanings.
-The temple has in total of nine gateways out of which four of them having gopurams or gateway towers.
-It is really a beautiful temple with a splendid architecture.
+The temple has in total of nine gateways out of which four of them having Gopurams or gateway towers.
+Book online Tamil Nadu Temple tour and get the glimpses of the splendid architecture of this pristine temple.

 Jambukeswarar Temple, Tamil Nadu